alphagov/tdt-documentation/source/publish/push_repo.md

-We recommend that government services use the [GOV.UK PaaS](https://www.cloud.service.gov.uk/) to deploy documentation sites built with the GDS technical documentation tool.
+We recommend that government services use the [GOV.UK PaaS](https://www.cloud.service.gov.uk/) to deploy documentation sites built with the Tech Docs Template.
 This is also free of charge for government services.

 ### GitHub Pages